-Watch for signs that the moose is upset - if its ears are laid back and hackles are up it is likely to charge.
+If its ears are laid back and hackles are up, a moose is upset.
+When upset, it could decide to charge.
 Most of the time, when a moose charges it is a ‘bluff’, or warning for you to get back – a warning you should take very seriously!
-Once a moose bluff charges it is already agitated.
+Once a moose bluff charges, it is already agitated.
 If possible, get behind something solid (like a tree or a car).

 Unlike with bears, it is okay to run from a moose.
 They usually won’t chase you and if they do, it’s unlikely that they’ll chase you very far.

 If a moose knocks you down, curl up in a ball and protect your head with your arms and keep still.
 Fighting back will only convince the moose that you may still be a threat.
 Only move once the moose has backed off to a safe distance or it may renew its attack.

 If You Do Find Yourself Close to a Moose...